You can self-import a spreadsheet of guests with tickets.

 You can view a complete list and description of fields/column headers here.
 You can also import your data into a custom field by choosing "user defined field" from the dropdown.
 In general, it's better to use existing fields where possible as custom fields have limited reporting tools.

-Note: Guests can easily be assigned to sit at specific tables at anytime.
+Note: Guests can easily be assigned to sit at specific tables at anytime - regardless of their ticket type.
 Table tickets, where one buyer hosts multiple guests on a single ticket requires an advanced import.

 Advanced Imports require columns, and data for each row, for: